CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 /// type=SS, answer=[4]

-On line 4, replace the string value `5432` with `1234`.
+On line 4, replace the value `5432` with `1234`.
 Execute the program.
 What is its output?

 - It produces an error.